 - Listening for change

-- How to use the core Skills; Open ended questions; Affirming; Reflective Listening; Summarising
+- How and when to use the core Skills; Open ended questions; Affirming; Reflective Listening; Summarising

 - Be ready to practice the skills